AlibabaCloudDocs/cas/intl.en-US/Install Certificates/Install to server/Install an SSL certificate on an NGINX or Tengine server.md

         To redirect all HTTP requests to HTTPS, you can append the `rewrite` configuration item to the domain name of the HTTP website.

-        The following code is only for reference.
+        The following code is for reference only.
 You must replace `yourdomain.com` with the domain name that is bound to your certificate.

         ```
         server {
             listen 80;
             server_name yourdomain.com; # Replace yourdomain.com with the domain name that is bound to your certificate.
-            rewrite ^ (. * ) $ https://$host$1 permanent; # Redirect all HTTP requests to HTTPS.
+            rewrite ^(.*)$ https://$host$1; # Redirect all HTTP requests to HTTPS.
             location / {
                 index index.html index.htm;
             }